Organisation of VINCI’s corporate governance

 Organisation of VINCI’s Executive Management and corporate management structures

-• regarding Mr Coppey, the oversight of initiatives carried out on behalf of VINCI by the Leonard innovation and foresight platform, the Fondation VINCI pour la Cité, La Fabrique de la Cité, and Rêve de Scènes Urbaines;
+• regarding Mr Coppey, the oversight of initiatives carried out on behalf of VINCI by the Leonard innovation and foresight platform, the Fondation VINCI pour la Cit., La Fabrique de la Cit., and R.ve de Sc.nes Urbaines;

-• regarding Mr Labeyrie, serving as the Group’s Chief Financial Officer, along with the supervision of the activities of VINCI Assurances, VINCI Re, VINCI Immobilier and the Information Systems Department.
+• regarding Mr Labeyrie, the supervision of the activities of VINCI Assurances, VINCI Re, VINCI Immobilier and the Information Systems Department.

 Lead Director

-At its meeting of 12 April 2022 held immediately after the Shareholders’ General Meeting, the Board reappointed Yannick Assouad to the position of Lead Director to which she had been named on 1 November 2018, for a further period lasting until the end of her term of office as Director.
+At its meeting of 12 April 2022 held immediately after the Shareholders’ General Meeting, the Board reappointed Yannick Assouad, a director meeting the criteria to be considered independent, to the position of Lead Director to which she had been named on 1 November 2018, for a further period lasting until the end of her term of office as Director.

 The purpose of this position is to have a Board member able to serve as a point of contact distinct from the Chairman and Chief Executive Officer and who also has the personal powers necessary to guarantee the Board’s responsiveness in all circumstances.